 A row home is a single-family residence that is connected by common walls.
 Despite the fact that they are classified as single-family homes, the shared wall feature distinguishes them from regular single-family homes.

-These are significant changes since it may be difficult to adjust to a row house where adjacent units share walls if you are used to single-family dwellings.
-Detached homes also provide significantly more privacy than townhouses or row houses.
+These are significant changes since it may be difficult to adjust to a row house where adjacent units share one or two walls if you are used to single-family dwellings.
+The detached house also provides significantly more privacy than townhouses or row houses.

 Townhouse vs. Apartment